-James D. Agresti is the president and cofounder of Just Facts, a think tank dedicated to publishing rigorously documented facts about public policy issues.
+James D. Agresti is the president and cofounder of Just Facts, a research institute dedicated to publishing facts about public policies and teaching research skills.

-He has two decades of experience in public policy research and analysis, and his work has been cited by a broad range of media outlets, academic publications, and scholars.
-A brief sampling includes CBS, PBS, Investor’s Business Daily, Yahoo News, Vanderbilt University, the University of Texas at Austin, multiple Ph.D. economists and scientists, Encyclopedia Britannica, Elsevier Health Sciences, the International Journal of Sciences: Basic and Applied Research, the Oklahoma Department of Labor, and the education ministry of Northern Ireland.
+Agresti has two decades of experience in public policy research, and his work has been cited by a diverse range of organizations and individuals.
+A very brief sample includes CBS, PBS, Fox News, Yahoo News, Vanderbilt University, the University of Texas at Austin, Encyclopedia Britannica, Elsevier Health Sciences, the International Journal of Sciences, the Oklahoma Department of Labor, and the Association of American Medical Colleges.

 Television: Agresti has appeared on the WBRZ Morning Show (ABC), The Real Story with Gretchen Carlson (Fox News), WAFB’s 9 New This Morning (CBS), Michelle Malkin Investigates (CRTV), Varney & Co.
-(Fox Business), Tipping Point with Liz Wheeler (One America News), and the 700 Club (CBN).
+(Fox Business), Tipping Point with Liz Wheeler (One America News), the 700 Club (CBN), and others.

-Radio: He has been a guest on the Jim Engster Show (NPR), the George Jarkesy Show (nationally syndicated), It’s a New Day (WFYL), Everyday Heroes (Wall Street Business Network), the Exceptional Conservative Show (WNJC), the Rod Arquette Show (KNRS), the Rob Schilling Show (WINA), and numerous other programs.
+Radio: He has been a guest on the Jim Engster Show (NPR), The Eric Metaxas Show (nationally syndicated on 200+ stations), Everyday Heroes (Wall Street Business Network), the Rod Arquette Show (KNRS), the Rob Schilling Show (WINA), and numerous other programs.

-Speaking Engagements: He has spoken in numerous venues and has been the keynote speaker for events at Brown University, Morris County College, varied churches, and the Manhattan Libertarian Party.
+Speaking Engagements: He has spoken in many venues and has been the keynote speaker for events at Brown University, Morris County College, varied churches, and the Manhattan Libertarian Party.

-Agresti has conducted extensive research on the following issues and is able to share his knowledge with diverse audiences ranging from elementary school students to policy analysts.
+Agresti has conducted extensive research on the following issues and is able to share his knowledge with diverse audiences ranging from elementary school students to Ph.D.’s.